Conquer your student debt. Refinance now.

-Whether you’re about to start a dental residency or deliberating over pursuing a career in dentistry in the first place, there can be a lot of unknowns—from what a dental residency actually demands to what you’ll get out of it.
+Whether you’re about to start a dental residency or deliberating over pursuing a career in dentistry, there can be a lot of unknowns—from what a dental residency actually demands to what you’ll get out of it.

 To get some real-world insight, we’ve spoken with three practicing dentists who survived three different residency programs.